Search

 Talk to a Counselor

-If you need further guidance and encouragement, we have a staff of licensed, professional counselors who offer a one-time complimentary consultation from a Christian perspective.
+If you need further guidance and encouragement, we have a staff of trained and caring counselors who offer a one-time complimentary consultation from a Christian perspective.
 They can also refer you to counselors in your area for ongoing assistance.

 Reach a counselor toll-free at 1-855-771-HELP (4357).

-5. Model Healthy Emotions
+5. Model healthy emotions

 Be aware of the emotions you’re modeling for your kids.
 Many children, particularly younger ones, pick up on our actions and outward displays of emotion.
 This has a strong influence on how they will think and feel about something.